Close to 1.3 million Americans are currently living with Lewy Body Dementia.

 First, let’s talk about the physical symptoms of LBD.

-These symptoms are quite similar to Parkinson’s.
-This means that the patient will likely experience tremors, slow movements, tight muscles, and difficulty with holding onto objects.
-The distinctive “shuffle walk,” which often leads to serious falls, is perhaps the biggest physical trademark of LBD.
+These symptoms are similar to Parkinson’s.
+This means the patient will likely experience tremors, slow movements, tight muscles, and difficulty holding onto objects.
+The distinctive “shuffle walk,” which often leads to severe falls, is perhaps LBD’s most significant physical trademark.
 The patient may sweat profusely, experience high blood pressure and a racing pulse, feel dizzy, and even deal with digestive problems.

 The mental symptoms of LBD are perhaps the most severe.
 The patient may experience frightening auditory, visual, and even scent-based hallucinations.
 Many report seeing animals or even people.
-Others experience tactile hallucinations, thinking that something is touching or crawling on them.
-The patient will deal with confusion, short and long-term memory loss, a shorter attention span, and even problems with spacial awareness leading to injuries.
-They may feel exhausted but also deal with REM disorders that can cause night walking, sleep talking, and may even make them “act out” their dreams.
-Depression, anger, anxiety, and extreme fluctuations in emotion are also quite common.
+Others experience tactile hallucinations, thinking something is touching or crawling on them.
+The patient will deal with confusion, short and long-term memory loss, a shorter attention span, and even problems with spatial awareness leading to injuries.
+They may feel exhausted but also deal with REM disorders that can cause night walking, sleep talking, and even make them “act out” their dreams.
+Depression, anger, anxiety, and extreme emotional fluctuations are common.

 The Stages of Lewy Body Dementia

 In the late stages of LBD, the patient may become resistant to touch.
-They may be unable to move and speak coherently/intelligibly, and may even become physically ill.
+They may be unable to move and speak coherently/intelligibly and even become physically ill.
 During this phase, they will need constant care.

 After a Lewy Body Dementia Diagnosis

-It can be difficult to put an exact number on how long someone can live with Lewy Body Dementia, though generally, people can survive anywhere from 5-8 years.
-In some cases, especially with the right treatment, patients can live for much longer.
+It can be challenging to determine how long someone can live with Lewy body dementia, though generally, people can survive anywhere from 5-8 years.
+Patients can sometimes live much longer, especially with the proper treatment.

-Cognitive therapy for dementia is especially helpful here.
+Cognitive therapy for dementia is beneficial here.
 The patient should receive one-on-one as well as group-based mental stimulation.
 They should work on several cognitive areas, such as language, memory, critical thinking, and spatial orientation.

-Music, photographs/pictures, conversation, videos, and even animal therapy may be able to help strengthen their memories.
-It’s also important to develop and stick to a routine every day.
+Music, photographs/pictures, conversation, videos, and animal therapy can strengthen their memories.
+It’s also essential to develop and stick to a routine every day.

 In terms of medication, patients may be prescribed Cholinesterase inhibitors, medicines for Parkinson’s, anti-anxiety/anti-depressant medications, and antipsychotic medications to treat the hallucinations and paranoia.